the-events-calendar/the-events-calendar/readme.txt

 = [6.0.7] 2023-01-18 =

+* Version - The Events Calendar 6.0.7 is only compatible with Events Calendar PRO 6.0.6 and higher
 * Fix - Event repository filters, when passing UTC dates on non-UTC event date fields, when using `Condense Event Series` showing tomorrow's event instead of today's.
 [ECP-1423]
 * Fix - Resolve problem with relative dates on REST endpoint for event creation.
 Dates would potentially cross timezones that would push to an incorrect day due to using the wrong timezone.
 * Fix - Prevent Update page from display on minor updates, only for major updates and feature updates.
 [TEC-4589]